sodabubblewine/sodabubblewine.github.io/README.md

 ##### Example Validities and (Non)consistencies: Laws of Excluded Middle, Contradiction, Self Implication, and Self Equivalence

 Alternations of compounds with their negations are valid (they denote waow the compound does or its negation does, i.e. waow it does or does not, so, each functional substitution denotes).
-Conjunctions of compound with their negations are nonconsistent (they denote waow their compound does and its negation does i.e. waow it does and does not, so, each functional substitution does not denote).
+Conjunctions of compounds with their negations are nonconsistent (they denote waow their compound does and its negation does i.e. waow it does and does not, so, each functional substitution does not denote).
 Compounds are implied by and equivalent to their self.

 ##### Functional Substitutions Keep Validity, Nonconsistency, Implication and Equivalence